 There are two conditions for performing the leak detection in a furnace:

 - The least sensitive is when the pressurized system is sealed and a "sniffer" is used on the outside in order to locate any leaks.
 Since helium is a very light gas (with respect to air) it tends to rise.
 For this reason, the search for leaks must start from the lowest positions, rising slowly upwards.
-This way, the search sensitivity is reduced, since the leak detector is not connected to the equipment under test and works with the instrument in a pre-vacuum (suction inlet between the turbo-molecular pump and the baking pump).
+This way, the search sensitivity is reduced, since the leak detector is not connected to the equipment under test and works with the instrument in a pre-vacuum (suction inlet between the turbo-molecular pump and the backing pump).
 This method is normally used when testing components will be pressurized under normal operation and installed inside a vacuum chamber, for example a tube bundle heat exchanger, prior to being effectively installed.

 - The other condition under which the test may be performed consists of putting the system under vacuum, connecting the leak detector directly to the internal evacuated environment and spraying helium outside the receptacle.
 For the same reasons as above, leak testing must start at the highest positions and descend slowly downwards.
 This way, the risk of helium being aspirated from a point other than where it is sprayed is reduced, since it is assumed that leaks located above the current point have already been located and eliminated.